jimlehner/process_improvement/README.md

 The `comparison_charts` module contains 3 functions:
 1. `xchart_comparison`: Generates X Charts from the provided list of DataFrames and visually compares their statistics.
 2. `mrchart_comparison`: Generates moving range (mR) Charts from the provided list of DataFrames and visually compares their statistics.
-3. `xmr_comparison`: Generates a 2x2 subplots of XmR Charts from the provided list of DataFrames and visually compares their statistics.
+3. `xmr_comparison`: Dynamically generates a grid of subplots composed of XmR Charts from the provided list of DataFrames.
+Comparison is limited to a list length of 5.

 ```limit_charts```
 The `limit_chart` module contains 1 function: